RainbowResort/coppermine/plugins/flf_histotag/readme.txt

   data by using the plugin admin function provided.
 Note: If you use image manipulation upon upload, your original Exif data may no longer be available in the files on your albums: If that is the case, re-initializing the table will not be an option to you :-(

+- Follow additional instructions as described in upgrading from version 1.2